flow-ai/flowai-js-templates/README.md

 ## File

-Template that delivers a file to view or download
+Deliver a file to a user.
+Optionally you can specify an [Action](#Action) to perform when a user interacts with the file.
+Note: This is not supported on all channels.

 **Properties**